Suzy Q Cake

-A delicious, copycat recipe, this Vegan Suzy Q Cake is a cream-filled devil’s food cake recipe with lots of fluffy, creamy filling.
-It’s like a Ding Dong snack cake!
-Just like the snack you used to buy at the store!
-Just imagine two rich, chocolate cakes with a thick layer of fluffy cream filling in between and topped with more cream filling.
+A delicious copycat recipe, this Vegan Suzy Q Cake is like a Ding Dong snack cake you can make at home.
+Imagine two rich chocolate cakes with a thick layer of fluffy vegan ermine frosting in between and more on top.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.